ipaleka/algodjango/media/tutorial.md

 (algovenv) $ mkdir -p mainapp/static/mainapp
 ```

-Now create the `style.css` in that directory with the following content:
+Now create the `style.css` file in that directory with the following content:

 ```css
 body {